 I’m not saying, get on board with the mustard sandwiches, but I am saying, cheese and Vegemite sandwich plus an apple in a normal lunch box = your job here is done.

 And the whole ‘packing an ice cold drink’ thing?
 Don’t get me started.
-That’s what school bubblers are for.
+Drinking lukewarm water from a plastic drink bottle is the stuff happy school memories are made from.

 4. Sending your kids to the local state primary school